Sustainability / GovernanceCorporate Governance

 • *2These bonuses are proportional to the percentage that the target figure was achieved, within a range of 1% to 99%.

-The final amounts of performance-based bonuses are determined by assessing the status of each Director from the perspectives of practicing sustainable management policies and accomplishing medium-term strategies and adding or subtracting up to 20% to or from the basic amounts of the performance-based bonuses.
+The final amounts of performance-based bonuses are determined by assessing the status of each Director from the perspectives of practicing Sustainable Management Policy and accomplishing Mid-Term Management Strategy and adding or subtracting up to 20% to or from the basic amounts of the performance-based bonuses.

 3. (3)Restricted Stock Compensation System